tannewt/wa-law.org/bill/2023-24/hb/1298/1/README.md

 23. "Unit owner" has the meaning in RCW 64.34.020 and 64.90.010.

+## Section 2
+For purposes of this chapter:

 ## Section 3
 Unless the context clearly requires otherwise, the definitions in this section apply throughout this chapter.